sxzz/tsdown/docs/options/dependencies.md

 - **Default Behavior**:
   - `dependencies` and `peerDependencies` are treated as external and not bundled.
-  - All other dependencies (`devDependencies` and phantom dependencies) are bundled.
+  - `devDependencies` and phantom dependencies are only bundled if they are actually used in your code.
 - **Customization**:
   - Use `external` to mark specific dependencies as external.
   - Use `noExternal` to force specific dependencies to be bundled.